jbwtech/uf-infoblox-purge/README.md

 ## System Requirements

 This program depends on the Infoblox AP perl module, which can be downloaded from the appliance.
-The API documentation is accessible online directly from the appliance.
-The UF appliance is [here](https://ipam.name.ufl.edu/api/doc/).
+The API documentation is accessible online directly from the appliance [here](https://ipam.name.ufl.edu/api/doc/).
 Past experience indicates that the API may be specific to the version of firmware running on the appliance, so a mismatch in versions may have unintended consequences.
 This program was originally written for Infoblox API v.6.x and was executed on a Red Hat Enterprise Linux 7.x Workstation.

 ### Preparing Your Workstation